 * Ask the Lord of the harvest to send forth laborers to live and work among the Highland Yao.

-* Ask the Holy Spirit to grant wisdom and favor to the missions agencies that are focusing on the Highland Yao.
+* Ask the Holy Spirit to grant wisdom and favor to missions agencies focusing on the Highland Yao.

 * Pray that the Lord will raise up long term workers to join the few who have already responded.